Wilmington massacre: Fusionist dominance

 These dynamics continued with the elections of 1894 and 1896, in which the Republican-Populist Fusion ticket won every statewide office, including the governorship in the latter election, won by Daniel L. Russell.
 The Fusionists began dismantling the Democrats' political infrastructure, namely by reverting their appointed positions in local offices back to offices subject to popular elections.
 They also began trying to dismantle the Democratic stronghold in the less-populated western part of the state, which allowed the Democrats more political power through gerrymandering.
 The Fusionists also encouraged black citizens to vote, who constituted an estimated 120,000 Republican sympathizers.

 By 1898, Wilmington's key political power was in the hands of "The Big Four", who were representative of the Fusion ticket: the mayor Dr. Silas P. Wright; the acting sheriff of New Hanover County, George Zadoc French; the postmaster, W. H. Chadbourn; and businessman, Flaviel W. Fosters, who wielded substantial support and influence with black voters.
 The "Big Four" worked in concert with a circle of patrons—made up of about 2,000 black voters and about 150 whites—known as "the Ring".
 The Ring included about 20 prominent businessmen, about six first- and second-generation New Englanders from families that had settled in the Cape Fear region before the War, and influential black families such as the Sampsons and the Howes.
 The Ring wielded political power using patronage, monetary support, and an effective press through the Wilmington Post and The Daily Record.

 The Populists and Republicans in North Carolina did not get along completely, especially after the Populists actually fused with the Democrats at the presidential level in 1896 and endorsed liberal Democrat William Jennings Bryan for president.
-The Populists and Republicans disagreed on many national issues such as tariff, the gold standard, and silver coinage; but the Republicans and Populists agreed on most state issues, such as voting rights and education spending.
+The Populists and Republicans disagreed on many national issues such as tariffs, the gold standard, and silver coinage; but the Republicans and Populists agreed on most state issues, such as voting rights and education spending.

 This shift and consolidation of power horrified white Democrats, who contested the new laws, taking their grievances to the state Supreme Court, which did not rule in their favor.
 Defeated at the polls and in the courtroom, the Democrats, desperate to avoid another loss, became aware of discord between the Fusion alliance of black Republicans and white Populists, although it appeared that the Fusionists would sweep the upcoming elections of 1898, if voters voted on free coinage, railroad bonds scandal, and debt relief.